rust-lang/rust/src/doc/rustc-dev-guide/src/appendix/glossary.md

 normalize               |  A general term for converting to a more canonical form, but in the case of rustc typically refers to [associated type normalization](../traits/associated-types.html#normalize). newtype                 |  A wrapper around some other type (e.g., `struct Foo(T)` is a "newtype" for `T`).
 This is commonly used in Rust to give a stronger type for indices.
-NLL                     |  Short for [non-lexical lifetimes](../borrow_check/region_inference.html), this is an extension to Rust's borrowing system to make it be based on the control-flow graph. node-id or NodeId       |  An index identifying a particular node in the AST or HIR; gradually being phased out and replaced with `HirId`. obligation              |  Something that must be proven by the trait system. ([see more](../traits/resolution.html)) placeholder             |  **NOTE: skolemization is deprecated by placeholder** a way of handling subtyping around "for-all" types (e.g., `for<'a> fn(&'a u32)`) as well as solving higher-ranked trait bounds (e.g., `for<'a> T: Trait<'a>`).
+NLL                     |  Short for [non-lexical lifetimes](../borrow_check/region_inference.html), this is an extension to Rust's borrowing system to make it be based on the control-flow graph. node-id or NodeId       |  An index identifying a particular node in the AST or HIR; gradually being phased out and replaced with `HirId`.
+See [the HIR chapter for more](../hir.html#identifiers-in-the-hir). obligation              |  Something that must be proven by the trait system. ([see more](../traits/resolution.html)) placeholder             |  **NOTE: skolemization is deprecated by placeholder** a way of handling subtyping around "for-all" types (e.g., `for<'a> fn(&'a u32)`) as well as solving higher-ranked trait bounds (e.g., `for<'a> T: Trait<'a>`).
 See [the chapter on placeholder and universes](../borrow_check/region_inference/placeholders_and_universes.md) for more details. point                   |  Used in the NLL analysis to refer to some particular location in the MIR; typically used to refer to a node in the control-flow graph.